breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 This will create a .git directory in the \[project\] directory.
 Make sure that the folder was successfully created (you can run the command `ls -l` to read the directory content in the command line).

-## Committing Changes into the Repository
+## Committing Changes into the Repository.

 After you have made some changes to the files of the project, you may want to save/submit those changes into the repository.
 This is called a "commit."